 The artwork has involved collaboration with local Traditional Owners the Gimuy Walubara Yidinji and the Yirrganydji people, artist Brian Robinson, Tourism Tropical North Queensland, the Citizens of the Great Barrier Reef Foundation, curators and project managers CREATIVEMOVE, Cairns Regional Council, fabricators UAP and site designer Total Project Group Architects.

-It was made possible by the support of the Australian Government through the Great Barrier Reef Marine Park Authority, Cairns Regional Council, Cairns Regional Council through the Embracing 2018 Public Domain Improvement Program, the Queensland Government through Arts Queensland’s Backing Indigenous Arts Initiative and Ports North, manager of the Port of Cairns.
+It was made possible by the support of the Australian Government through the Great Barrier Reef Marine Park Authority, Cairns Regional Council, the Queensland Government through the Embracing 2018 Public Domain Improvement Program, the Queensland Government through Arts Queensland’s Backing Indigenous Arts Initiative and Ports North, manager of the Port of Cairns.

 Spearheaded by Earth Hour founder Andy Ridley, Citizens of the Great Barrier Reef aims to create a worldwide community of Citizens dedicated to taking tangible actions to secure the future of the Reef and the planet.
 Become an active Citizen at CitizensGBR.org.